Quadratic growth of geodesics on the two-sphere: The model system

-\end{proof} \begin{rem} The lemma shows that, in general, the lift of a satellite will not be closed.
-Thus, in the case that is not (if $p$ is odd), we will instead lift a double cover of the satellite.
-By an abuse of notation, we will still denote the lift of the double cover by 'the lift of the satellite'.
+\end{proof} \begin{rem} Given a satellite $\gamma_{(p,q)}$ of a curve on $S^2$ (or $S_m$), we can first lift this satellite to $T^1S^2$ (or $T^1S_m$) via the curve $(\gamma_{(p,q)},\dot{\gamma}_{(p,q)})$, and then to $S^3$ using the map $l$ (or $\tilde{l}$, respectively).
+We will call the resulting curve 'the lift of the satellite'.
+The previous lemma shows that, in general, the lifted curve need not be closed.
+In the case that it is not (which occurs if $p$ is odd), we instead lift a double cover of the satellite.
+By abuse of notation, we will still refer to the resulting curve as 'the lift of the satellite'. \end{rem}